irohitb/react-native-multithreads/README.md

 # react-native-threads

 ## Update

 Updated fork of [react-native-threads](https://github.com/joltup/react-native-threads) which adds new api's like

-- Preloading thread on native side (in background thread for faster performance and early optimization)
+- Preloading thread on native side (in background thread for faster performance and early optimization - [more here](https://twitter.com/Ibhatiarohit/status/1621027227046649856?s=20&t=V_6qb3MvYVBIkzA9SMfJFg))
 - New API to get reference of existing thread
 - Acess All Messages send by other threads
 - Typescript support